Protecting Your Rights As A Grandparent

 At our Chandler law firm, we will explain these factors to you and help you determine how they will affect your case.

-Parents Can Attempt to Stop Grandparents From Seeking Visitation
+Parents Can Attempt To Stop Grandparents From Seeking Visitation

-If you are a parent seeking to stop a grandparent from seeking visitation rights to your child, we know how to help.
+If you are a parent seeking to stop a grandparent from having visitation rights to your child, we know how to help.
 Having represented clients on both sides of this situation, we have a unique perspective into the strategies the other side will attempt to use.
 You can rely on our knowledge to help protect your interests and the interests of your children throughout this time in your life.

-Contact a Skilled Grandparents' Rights Lawyer
+Contact A Skilled Grandparents’ Rights Lawyer

 If you have questions regarding your rights as a parent or grandparent, contact our law firm to schedule a free initial consultation.
 We will work with you to analyze every factor involved in your unique situation and strive to develop a plan that meets your goals.